-Laboratory employees are full-time and part-time faculty and staff who work in the laboratories of the departments of Biology and Chemistry, included are research students.
+Laboratory employees are full-time and part-time faculty and staff (including student aides) who work in the laboratories with hazardous chemicals, including research students.
 Laboratory employees are responsible for planning and conducting each operation in accordance with the college chemical hygiene procedures, developing good personal chemical hygiene habits, always using the appropriate personal protective equipment, and enforcing college safety policies as they apply to students and one another.
-Laboratory employees are required to report all accidents, near-misses, injuries, illnesses, and unsafe acts and conditions to the departmental Chemical Hygiene Officer.
+Laboratory employees are required to report all accidents, near-misses, injuries, illnesses, and unsafe acts and conditions to the department Chemical Hygiene Officer.